simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        Interim position where I support the leadership team in several tech related areas, combining responsibilities of CTO, Architect, and Operations Lead.
+        Interim position where I supported the leadership team in several tech related areas, combining responsibilities of CTO, Architect, and Operations Lead.
 Technology leadership and management focusing on org design, tech and competency strategy, process and delivery improvements.
 Architecture responsibilities focusing on architecture principles, patterns, governance and delivery enablement of the next generation web platform.